 Latest news: Howard Haskin and the pianist David Triestram are pleased to announce a new collaborative project to rediscover and present French art songs by unjustly neglected composers.
 Read more and listen to excerpts now!

-The quintessential dramatic tenor of his generation, Howard Haskin rose to prominence in Europe in the early 1980s, where critics have praised his “strong, true tenor voice” as well as his “prodigious flair” as a singer and actor.
+Widely acknowledged as one of the finest dramatic tenors of his generation, Howard Haskin launched his career in Europe, where critics have praised his “strong, true tenor voice” as well as his “prodigious flair” as a singer and actor.

-A prodigy on the piano from the age of three, renowned as a choir director and organist in his native Kansas City, Kansas while still an adolescent, Mr. Haskin pursued his formal musical training at Wichita State University and at Indiana University, Bloomington, where he was a student of Margaret Harshaw.
-Very early in his operatic career, Howard Haskin was selected for a European tour of Porgy and Bess with the Houston Grand Opera, which led to an invitation to join the Zurich Opera Studio as well as a fortuitous encounter with the voice teacher Marie-Henriette Dejean, who quickly became Mr. Haskin's mentor and has remained the guiding artistic influence throughout the development of his career.
+A Grammy nominee and the winner of several prestigious international vocal competitions, Howard Haskin, who had already achieved renown in his native Kansas City as a piano prodigy at the age of three and as a church choir director in his adolescence, pursued his formal musical training at Wichita State University and then at Indiana University, Bloomington, where he was a student of Margaret Harshaw.
+Very soon thereafter, Howard Haskin was selected for a European tour of Porgy and Bess with the Houston Grand Opera, which led to an invitation to join the Zurich Opera Studio as well as a fortuitous encounter with the voice teacher Marie-Henriette Dejean, who quickly became his mentor and was the guiding artistic influence throughout the development of his career.

 We welcome you to the official website for Tenor Howard Haskin and invite you to explore his story.
 Read the critical acclaim he has received, as well as interviews and in-depth articles.
 Browse and listen to samples of his recordings.
+Watch exciting video excerpts of his performances.
 And see where Mr. Haskin will be performing in the months to come.